allianceauth/allianceauth/docs/installation/services/market.md

 # Alliance Market

+Add `services.modules.market` to your `INSTALLED_APPS` list and run migrations before continuing with this guide to ensure the service is installed.

 Alliance Market needs a database.
 Create one in mysql.
 Default name is `alliance_market`:

     mysql -u root -p